Deconfined quantum criticality on a triangular Rydberg array

-\oldaddcontentsline [3]{} \paragraph*{Acknowledgments.---} D.G.-C. thanks Daniel Barredo and Vincent Lienhard for helpful discussions on the experiments performed in Ref.~\cite{Scholl_2021}.
-This work is supported by the European Union’s Horizon Europe research and innovation program under Grant Agreement No.~101113690 (PASQuanS2.1), the ERC Starting grant QARA (Grant No.~101041435), the EU-QUANTERA project TNiSQ (N-6001), and by the Austrian Science Fund (FWF) (Grant No. DOI 10.55776/COE1).
+\oldaddcontentsline [3]{} \paragraph*{Acknowledgments---} D.G.-C. thanks Daniel Barredo and Vincent Lienhard for helpful discussions on the experiments performed in Ref.~\cite{Scholl_2021}.
+We thank Sasha Geim for helpful discussions on a possible experimental implementation.
+This work is supported by the European Union’s Horizon Europe research and innovation program under Grant Agreement No.~101113690 (PASQuanS2.1), the ERC Starting grant QARA (Grant No.~101041435), and by the Austrian Science Fund (FWF) (Grant No. DOI 10.55776/COE1).
 D.G.-C. acknowledges financial support through the Ramón y Cajal Program (RYC2023-044201-I), financed by MICIU/AEI/10.13039/501100011033 and by the FSE+.
-Tensor network calculations were performed using the TeNPy Library~\cite{tenpy2024}.
 The results in Fig.~\ref{fig:Fig3} have been obtained using the LEO HPC infrastructure of the University of Innsbruck.